jonathanabennett/cl-megastrike/README.md

 ### Common lisp?
 No, I speak just fine.
 But I do know my Battletech!

-There are a bunch of elements in the Battletech universe which will need to be created.
+There are a bunch of elements (like... thousands) in the Battletech universe which will need to be created.
 The README in `data/units` explains the data format, just copy an existing file, rename it, and replace the data as appropriate.
 Also playtesting is greatly appreciated.
 Submit issues to Github and I'll do my best to address them, but please expect if it's a rules thing that I'm going to postpone implementation until I get to the point release covering that section of the rules.